top of page

 Lodge: Swiss Guest House

-As the walk concludes, return to Jakar town for a visit to the Red Panda Brewery.
-Here you can taste the locally brewed beer and enjoy Swiss-style cheese made in the valley.
+Return to Jakar town for a visit to the Red Panda Brewery.
+We taste the locally brewed beer and enjoy Swiss-style cheese made in the valley.
 If his health and schedule permits we meet Fritz Maurer, the Swiss pioneer who introduced cheese making to Bumthang and later founded the brewery.
-Over a glass of his craft beer and a plate of cheese, he shares stories of Swiss-Bhutanese friendship and his lifelong work blending the two cultures in food and drink.
-It is a relaxed and memorable way to close a day spent walking in the footsteps of Bhutan’s oldest royal friends and wellwishers, “Apa” Fritz and Monica von Schulthess.
+Over a glass of his craft beer and his famous signature charcuterie plate, we will listen to his stories of Swiss-Bhutanese friendship and the modern evolution of Bhutan.
+It is a relaxed and memorable way to close our time walking in the footsteps of Bhutan’s oldest royal friends and wellwishers, “Apa” Fritz and Monica von Schulthess.
+The Bhutanese word Apa, which means "Father," was used by the Third King of Bhutan to describe his endearing and affectionate relationship with Fritz von Schulthess‑Rechberg, dear friend and benefactor of Bhutan, along with his multi-generational family members who continue the work of friendship that still shapes wonderfully progressive initiatives in the kingdom.

 On the final evening in Bumthang, raise a glass at a farewell dinner with Fritz Maurer at the historic Swiss Guest House — an institution blending Swiss alpine flavors with Bhutanese warmth.